uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 </em>
 </p>

 This design exploits a key observation: every RDMA NIC already exposes a standardized, vendor-neutral interface via the **libibverbs** library, maintained by the Linux-RDMA community.
-By having GPUs forward RDMA requests to CPU threads over PCIe, UCCL-EP can issue network operations on behalf of GPUs using the same verbs API that any NIC driver supports.
+By having GPUs forward RDMA requests to CPU threads over PCIe, while communication is still initiated by GPUs, UCCL-EP can issue network operations on behalf of GPUs using the same verbs API that any NIC driver supports.

-The second observation underlying UCCL-EP’s design is that **CPU–GPU communication latency is no longer the dominant bottleneck**.
-Modern interconnects such as PCIe Gen5, NVLink, and emerging C2C (chip-to-chip) links offer microsecond-scale latency and tens to hundreds of GB/s bandwidth between CPUs and GPUs.
+The second observation underlying UCCL-EP’s design is that **CPU–GPU communication latency is not the dominant bottleneck**.
+Modern interconnects such as PCIe Gen5, NVLink, and C2C (chip-to-chip) links offer microsecond-scale latency and tens to hundreds of GB/s bandwidth between CPUs and GPUs.
 This means that forwarding a control command from the GPU to the CPU is extremely fast—especially compared to the end-to-end latency of an RDMA operation that traverses the network.

 Moreover, each control command in expert parallelism typically represents a **batched data movement involving multiple tokens** (e.g., a dispatch or combine operation that transfers tens or hundreds of kilobytes).
 Therefore, the amortized cost of sending a command descriptor over PCIe is negligible relative to the data volume it represents.
-In other words, UCCL-EP uses the CPU for **coarse-grained control**, ensuring that the PCIe path is well within the performance envelope of small-message MoE workloads.

 ---